Ne4rBy/ne4rby.github.io/_posts/2024-05-23-devvortex_writeup.md

   - OSCP
   - MySQL
   - Password-Cracking
-  - Apport-CLI
+  - Apport-CLI-Binary
 media_subpath: /assets/img/Devvortex/
 ---

 ![Desktop View](Devvortex.png){: w="800"  h="400" }

-#### DevVortex
+#### DevVortex Skills

->DevVortex is a easy Linux machine where we will use the following skills:
+>DevVortex is an easy Linux machine where we will use the following skills:

 -  **Port Discovery**
 -  **Subdomain Fuzzing**